 The household plumbing collects the wastewater and sends it to the septic tank where it is separated into the three layers : sludge, scum and wastewater.
 In a Pressure Distribution System, the effluent from the tank's 2nd chamber (effluent dosing chamber) is delivered to the treatment field using a pump and small diameter pvc lines with small orifices drilled into each line.
 It acts much like an underground sprinkler system for your effluent.

 The advantage of a Pressure Distribution System is that it helps to ensure that the entire treatment field receives relatively equal distribution of effluent, eliminating over-saturation of just one area that can happen with a Gravity System.
 Treatment fields receiving effluent via Pressure distribution have a smaller design footprint.
-A disadvantage of a Pressure Distribution System is the small orifices in the pipes (usually 1/8") can become clogged from mineral build-up over time and need to be flushed and cleaned occasionally.
+There are also more design options when using pressure distribution, and the treatment area could be located at a higher location than the A disadvantage of a Pressure Distribution System is the small orifices in the pipes (usually 1/8") can become clogged from mineral build-up over time and need to be flushed and cleaned occasionally.

 Examples of Pressure Distribution Systems with different field types are below.